How To Assess Key Person Risk

 Every business has key personnel with skills and knowledge that are vital to the success of the business.
 These are typically people who started the company or who bring specific expertise that the business needs in order to remain profitable.

 It’s therefore natural to have concerns about what would happen to the business if one of the key people was suddenly no longer there.
-There are many reasons that a vital member of an organisation may suddenly not be able to work for your company any longer, such as a long-term health issue, retirement, being poached by a competitor or even sadly, they pass away.
+There are many reasons that a vital member of an organisation may suddenly not be able to work for your company any longer, such as a long-term health issue, suffers permanent disability or even sadly, they pass away.

 We would all like to think that nothing bad will happen and that everything will continue just as it is now, but that would an unrealistic view.
 Change happens all the time and the best way to manage it, is to be prepared.